ShiqiYu/libfacedetection/example/opencv_dnn/README.md

 Example to deploy libfacedetection with the OpenCV DNN module and [ONNX](https://github.com/onnx/onnx) in both Python and C++.

+***NOTE***: The OpenCV DNN module currently only supports ONNX models with fixed-size input, resulting in a performance drop comparing with the ones taking random-size input.
+We will update our code once the OpenCV DNN module supports this feature.

 Envrionment tested:
 - System: Ubuntu 18.04 LTS / 20.04 LTS
 - OpenCV 4.3.0 / 4.4.0